metomi/rose/sphinx/user-guide/configuration.rst

 contain the following:

 * ``rose-app.conf``: a compulsory configuration file in the modified INI format.
-  See below for detail.
-It contains the following information:
+  See :ref:`below <app-conf-file>` for detail.
+It contains the following
+  information:

   * the command(s) to run.
   * the metadata type for the application.